Partially Identified Rankings from Pairwise Interactions: Model

 \begin{definition} {\normalfont (Ranks)} For a vector of latent merits $\boldsymbol{\theta} \in \mathbb{R}^q$, rank of team $\ell \in [q]$ defined as:

 \end{definition} In words, the rank of team $\ell$ is 1 plus the number of teams that are better than team $\ell$\footnote{Alternatively, the rank for team $\ell$ could be defined as the total number of teams minus the number of teams that are worse than team $\ell$.
 The two definitions coincide when no teams have equal merits; otherwise, the rank according to our definition is no larger than the rank according to the alternative definition.
 As a result, the literature typically refers to our definition as the "lower rank" and the alternative as the "upper rank."
 In what follows, we focus on identifying the lower rank, which we will simply call \textit{rank}.
 The exposition would be similar for the upper rank.}.
 We denote the collection of ranks $(r_{\ell}(\boldsymbol{\theta}))_{\ell \in [q]}$ by $\vr(\boldsymbol{\theta}) := (r_{\ell}(\boldsymbol{\theta}))_{\ell \in [q]}$ and refer to it as the \textit{ranking}.
+The ranking is a $q$-dimensional vector of positive integers.
+It is useful to define the set of all logically possible rankings of $q$ teams (excluding, for example, rankings as $(1,2,4)'$):

 We say that two teams interact if they played against each other.
 Any pair of teams $(\ell, k) \in [q] \times [q]$ with $\ell \neq k$ may interact.
 The tournament graph represents the collection of these interactions.